Skip to content

 “Peroxide‑free, low‑sensitivity whitening” — ideal for cautious starters and maintenance.

-Compare PAP+ to HP strengths
+Compare PAP+ to HP Strengths

 Strength Best For Typical Cycles Notes